Close Menu

 • If you don’t qualify for a personal loan, alternatives include secured loans and credit cards.

 If you have a low income and face an unexpected expense, a personal loan may seem completely out of the question.
 Most lenders require applicants to have a stable income, and some even set a minimum income requirement.
-But there may still be ways you can qualify.
+But there may still be ways you can qualify, including by getting a co-applicant.

 Before applying, ensure the monthly payment won’t stretch your budget too thin.
 Consider the interest rate, repayment term and applicable fees when calculating your total monthly payment.
 Falling behind on your payments will leave you with credit score damage and growing debt.